rtk-rnjn/Parrot/extra/tutorials/roadmaps/blockchain/101-blockchain-general-knowledge/103-blockchain-forking.md

 # Blockchain forking

-A fork happens whenever a community makes a change to the blockchain’s protocol, or basic set of rules.
+A fork happens whenever a community makes a change to the blockchain's protocol, or basic set of rules.

 Visit the following resources to learn more: